An Efficient Self-supervised Seismic Data Reconstruction Method Based on Self-Consistency Learning: Introduction

-Therefore, we believe that for the reconstruction of irregularly sampled seismic data, it is necessary to return to the intrinsic relationships within the data itself.
-To solve this, we proposed a new deep learning paradigm aimed at exploring these intrinsic relationships through simple deep learning model, called zero-shot self-consistancy learning.
+Especially when processing large-scale seismic data, the shortcomings of the existing various methods will be further magnified.
+Various traditional computing methods usually have very low computational efficiency when dealing with large-scale data, and they often need to be processed multiple times to obtain appropriate parameter values.
+Deep learning methods rely on training sets, and it is difficult to construct training sets when dealing with large-scale data.
+One idea is to divide the data into multiple patches for processing.
+Although this can alleviate this problem to a certain extent, it will then face the issues of how to divide the patches and what size to choose for the patches.
+To solve this, we proposed a new deep learning paradigm aimed at exploring these intrinsic relationships through a simple deep learning model, called self-supervised self-consistency learning.
 The relationships within the data itself, which we refer to as self-consistency, are often difficult to measure directly.
-Besides, this self-consistency is independent of other data, so our proposed deep learning method does not require additional data for training, which is often referred to as zero-shot learning \cite{33}.
-Zero-shot learning does not require a large amount of additional data to construct datasets, nor does it necessitate modeling numerous data features.
+Besides, this self-consistency is independent of other data, so our proposed deep learning method does not require additional data for training, which is often referred to as self-supervised learning \cite{33}.
+Self-supervised learning does not require a large amount of additional data to construct datasets, nor does it necessitate modeling numerous data features.
 As a result, the number of parameters can be significantly reduced compared to traditional deep learning methods \cite{34}.
-We applied the proposed method to the USGS National Petroleum Reserve–Alaska \cite{48} \cite{35} seismic data to evaluate its performance.
-In the NPRA, we used seismic data spanning approximately 2015 km, with a total recording time of about 91.6 hours.
+Based on the proposed self-supervised learning strategy, we have designed a lightweight deep learning network, which has only 188,849 learnable parameters, enabling it to efficiently process various types of large-scale data.
+We applied the proposed method to the United States Geological Survey (USGS) Beaufort Sea-Arctic Alaska and the National Petroleum Reserve–Alaska \cite{48} \cite{35} seismic data to evaluate its performance.
 The results indicate that our proposed method can efficiently and effectively reconstruct complex and large seismic datasets, and we further observed its resistance to noise interference.
 This has very positive implications for large-scale seismic exploration projects, effectively addressing the data collection challenges posed by terrain limitations.